MicrosoftDocs/dynamics-365-ai/ai-docs/sales/assistant.md

 -	Alerting you when an opportunity is nearing its close date and much more.

 >[!NOTE]
->The administrator must enable auto capture before you can try it out.
+>The administrator must enable assistant before you can try it out.
 For complete details about prerequisites, how to enable the feature, and how to set it up, see [Configure Assistant](configure-assistant.md).

 ## How and where the assistant can help you